Find out more about what we do, why we do it, and who we are.

 The Equality Challenge Unit's Athena SWAN Charter covers women (and men where appropriate) in:

-- academic roles in STEMM (science, technology, engineering, maths, medicine) and AHSSBL (arts, humanities, social sciences, business, law)
+- academic roles in STEMM (science, technology, engineering, maths, medicine/dentistry) and AHSSBL (arts, humanities, social sciences, business, law)

 - professional and support staff